I tried out the ability to manage .env files with 1Password Environments

 • Data is passed directly to applications through UNIX pipes

-• Compatible with existing dotenv libraries as-is
+• Fully compatible with existing dotenv libraries

-• Tools that read .env files, such as Arkana, work as-is
+• Tools that read .env files such as Arkana work as-is

 How Virtual Mounting Works